HeadlessDull/RecRoom-Avatar-Archive/README.md

 </div>

 **Known Limitations:**
-> ⚠️ The face will not be included in the export
+> ⚠️ You need to remake the face during export
 >
 > ⚠️ Both body types must be enabled at the same time during export
->
-> ⚠️ Props get exported without textures
 >
 > ℹ️ Bean Body exports with the Full Body mesh to meet Unity's rig requirements, you can delete it afterward